roberts-andy/petFinderSearch/README.md

 For now, in the to line, enter your email address.
 In the subject line look at the dynamic content dialog.
 Selct "Expression" from the top of the dialog and enter ``` concat('New Pet Found: ', item().name) ```

-The logic app has converted our Json response to an array of objects. item() returns the current item from our ofreach loop.
+The logic app has converted our Json response to an array of objects. item() returns the current item from our foreach loop.
 And then we look for the 'name' property on that object.

 In the body of the message type "yipee".
 We will work on the body shortly.